caioeserpa/caioeserpa/README.md

 ### 🧠 About Me

-I am **Caio Serpa**, an experienced **Data Analyst and Scientist** who seamlessly blends the roles of scientist and engineer in my daily work.
+I am **Caio Serpa**, an experienced **Data Analyst and Scientist** who seamlessly blends the roles of scientist, analyst and engineer in my daily work.
 Currently, I study **economic trends and bio-inspired algorithms**, combining analytical rigor with curiosity and creativity.

 With a communicative and determined personality, my mission is to **help people and organizations unlock the real value of data** through intelligent insights and automation.